Original air date: Nov. 14, 1992.

 • By the time this aired, fans had already grown weary of comedian/magician/Comedy Central spokesman Penn Jillette, whose voice was heard constantly on the channel.
 Some found his presence in this show grating.
 But I’ve mellowed on the issue of Penn and when I watched this recently, I have to admit that he does seem to “get it.”

 • The attempt by the filmmakers to approximate shadowrama is only partially successful.
 The result, to a fan, gives the impression that the filmmakers weren’t looking that closely at what they were imitating.
+On the other hand, that’s what REAL theaters seats actually look like.

 • To explain movie riffing, they show a clip from “Amazing Colossal Man” without riffing, then show it again with the riffs included.
 It actually works pretty well, and I think they picked a good spot in the movie, with pretty funny riffs.